 GreenPrints focuses on a critical question: how can we create governance and legal systems that help us live within our ecological limits and nurture the Earth community?
 This project has been created because while we have 'blueprints' to document the design of building and engineering projects, we don't yet have effective 'greenprints' for helping us construct the governance systems we need, to build Earth centred human societies that can nurture the Earth community and flourish in a post-carbon, climate changed world.

-In 2016-2018 AELA is working with experts from the natural sciences, indigenous knowledge systems, law, planning, natural resource accounting, ethics, economics and the arts, to create Earth centred governance models for bioregional ecological health in Australia.
-From 2017 onwards, AELA will also begin working with communities across Australia, to explore and pilot how the 'GreenPrints' methodology might work in their communities, and their wider bioregions.
+AELA is working with experts from the natural sciences, indigenous knowledge systems, law, planning, natural resource accounting, ethics, economics and the arts, to create Earth centred governance models for bioregional ecological health in Australia.
+AELA is also working with communities across Australia, to explore and pilot how the 'GreenPrints' methodology might work in their communities, and their wider bioregions.